VRQ Level 2 Diploma in

-This course is aimed at those who have been successful in the VRQ Level 1 Diploma in an Introduction to the Hair & Beauty Sector (Beauty Route) SCQF Level 4, or those who are already working in the industry but want to ccredit their skills and knowledge.
+This course is aimed at those who have been successful in the VRQ Level 1 Diploma in an Introduction to the Hair & Beauty Sector (Beauty Route), or those who are already working in the industry but want to accredit their skills and knowledge.

-The course will build on existing knowledge and skills and provide progression opportunities for those who want to move on to the level 3 qualification, or those with intentions of progressing into a supervisory or more technical career role.
+The course will strengthen existing skills and provide progression opportunities for those who want to move on to the Level 3 Diploma or pursue employment in a supervisory or technical role.

 What you will experience

 You will learn about client care and communication, promoting products and reception duties.
-Practical skills in a range of areas ensure you can effectively provide facial skin care, manicure and pedicure, nail enhancements, eyelash and brow treatments, make-up and skin tanning treatments.
+Practical skills in a range of areas will ensure you can effectively provide facial skin care, manicure and pedicure, nail enhancements, make-up, eyelash and brow, and skin tanning treatments.

-Applicants should have successfully completed the VRQ Level 1 Diploma in an Introduction to the Hair & Beauty Sector (Beauty Route) course - or an equivalent award - and have a minimum of three National 5, Intermediate 2 or Standard Grade Credit level qualifications.
-Alternatively, applicants should have appropriate life/work experience.
+Applicants should have successfully completed the VRQ Level 1 Diploma in an Introduction to the Hair & Beauty Sector (Beauty Route) or an equivalent course and have a minimum of three National 5, Intermediate 2 or Standard Grade Credit level qualifications, or appropriate life/work experience.

-Good communication skills, a willingness to learn new things and confidence in working with the general public are essential qualities for this course.
+Good communication skills, a willingness to learn new practical skills and working with the general public are essential qualities for this course.